mlundine/tensorflow_app/README.md

 C:/tensorflow_app/gui/YourProject/implementation/results/bounding_boxes.
 This will include all detections with thresholds greater than zero.

 I have also added implementation functions to run on your computer's webcam if it has one, and a function to run on a portion of your computer's screen.
-These are not available for Yolo detectors yet.
-For the screen function, you need to input coordinates for what region you want the detector to run on.
+TFor the screen function, you need to input coordinates for what region you want the detector to run on.
 The top coordinate is how many pixels, going from the top of your screen downward that you want the detection region to start.
 The left coordinate is how many pixels from the left boundary that you want the detection region to start.
 And then height and with are the height and width in pixels that you want the detection region to span.

 The latest function I have added is Window Capture.
 This can be used to run a detector on a specific window open on your computer.
 You just need to type the exact name of that window in the text box, then click the Window Capture button.
 You will then see I window open showing the bounding boxes for objects it sees in the window you told it to look at.

 The webcam, the screen capture, and the window capture functions do not output anything currently.
 Expect some updates to add outputs for these functions soon.

+The screen portion and window capture functions are not available for Yolo models yet.

 ![screendetection](/read_me_images/screenDetect.png)

 Now you can hit Exit, and then go to Output Results.

 **V. Output Results**

 ![Ouputs](/read_me_images/outputresults.PNG)

 If your original images were in a projected geographic coordinate system, hit Get raster coordinates and resolution.
 This will get the resolution and the four corner coordinates of each image and save it to a .csv file in geo\_bounding\_boxes.
 You have to point it to the folder of the original rasters as geotiffs.